ishaq60/Assignment-1/README.md

 By leveraging these types intentionally, you’ll write more robust and maintainable TypeScript code. 🚀

 ---
-TypeScript Enums: Numeric vs. String (Simple Guide) Enums (enumerations) in TypeScript help define a set of named constants, making code more readable and maintainable.
+Understanding Enums in TypeScript: Numeric vs. String Enums (short for "enumerations") allow developers to define a set of named constants.
+They make your code more readable, self-documenting, and type-safe.
+TypeScript supports numeric enums and string enums, each suited to different use cases.
-There are two types of enums:
-Numeric Enums (auto-incrementing numbers)
-String Enums (human-readable strings)
-Let’s explore both with simple examples.

-1. Numeric Enums (Default Behavior)
+1. Numeric Enums: Auto-Incremented Numbers
-Numeric enums automatically assign numbers starting from 0.
+Numeric enums assign incremental numeric values starting from 0 by default.
-Example: Directions

 typescript
 Copy
-Download
+Edit
 enum Direction {
   Up,    // 0
   Down,  // 1